Skip to content

 Change Details Files

-Implement Query derive macro for generating query and sort descriptions
+Introduce Query derive macro and wrapper crate for dynamic query parameter descriptions

 query/query-derive/src/lib.rs